NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     queries.

     The default is "validator iterator".

-    When the server is built with EDNS client subnet support the default is "subnetcache validator iterator".

     Most modules that need to be listed here have to be listed at the beginning of the line.